geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 **Chenyu & Qazalin** [[00:08:32](https://www.youtube.com/watch?v=_zNqg1U1vdI&t=518)]
 Is this correct?
 I'm reading the process replay diff.
-It seems to do...
+It seems to do..
 I mean, the output is correct.
-It's just...
+It's just..
 It's just indexing it different.
 Like something is permuted or something.
 Like something is swapped or permuted.
-Yeah, so it's basically changing like a...
+Yeah, so it's basically changing like a..
 changing to a contiguous shape track or from shape for the reduced axis.
 I'm not sure if this is correct.
 OK, I think this is too much detail.